cs1302uga/cs1302-hw00/README.md

 1. Click the link for the [starter code](https://github.com/cs1302uga/cs1302-ce0.5/blob/main/src/TicTacToeGame.java)
 2. Right-click on the button labeled "Raw" near the top of the page.
-3. Select "Save Link as" and save the file somewhere on your local machine.
+3. Select "Save Link as" or "Download Linked File As" and save the file somewhere on your local machine.
 4. Create a new Java project within your favorite Java IDE (Eclipse, IntelliJ, etc.) and add `TicTacToeGame.java` to the project.
 5. Read through the comments in the source code.
 As you are looking through the code, answer the following